V-HAB/V-HAB/README.md

 * Create a directory called `+tutorial` in the `user` directory.
 Create a sub-directory called `+flow` (see the GIT repository path)
 * Click *Clone / New* in SourceTree, paste the address above, and select the newly created directory as the destination path
 * Create a main script in the bootstrapping root directory called `main_tutorial_flow.m`, or copy and rename the template from `user/+tutorial/+flow/+main_tutorial_flow.m.example` to the root directory.
+* Run the init.m script in the root directory, this will add some paths to the MATLAB search path
+* Now you can run the main_xxx.m script.

 ### To create a new simulation project: ###